Frequently Asked Questions

-The minimum distance should be at least 30 feet behind your boat.
 Carbon Monoxide Poisoning is a silent killer.
 Fresh air is your only protection.
 Also, you should always turn off your engine when you are not moving.
 DO NOT idle for long periods of time.

 No, the gauge is semi-accurate, to completely empty the tanks you must remove the ballast tank plugs after loading your boat on the trailer and let them drain.
 On 2009 models forward, you can open the transom valve.

 Yes, the MB Sports ballast system is designed to empty in 30-60 seconds with the boat on plane.
 The factory equipped plug and play bags will empty into the hard tanks and out of the boat through the quick fill ballast valves.

 No, always empty your tanks before towing.
 The trailer is NOT designed to carry the extra weight.

 No, it is best to tow with a towable boat cover only if you are traveling long distances and are unsure of road and weather conditions.